filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is recommended to disable the flag.

+### crypt
+Pass the `--enable-crypt` option to the configure script.
+Build and install the passphrase-hashing library `libcrypt`.
+However, `glibc` maintainers revealed _tentative_ plans to hand over maintenance of their encryption library to a separate project, in hopes that it will be able to better keep up with ever-changing passphrase-hashing algoritms.
+This flag exists to provide an ability to disable `libcrypt` installation and allow using a separate library instead.

+This flag should be enabled, at least for now, until a decent quality replacement library exists.

+### custom-cflags
+Normally, all custom user-supplied compiler optimization flags are removed from `CFLAGS` variable and only `-O2` is passed in order to avoid bugs and problems that might be related to such optimizations.
+When this flag is enabled, all user-supplied optimization flags are preserved, however any bug reports agains `glibc` should be made with this flag disabled.

+It is recommended to keep this flag disabled for overall stability.

 ### debug
 This flag only makes sense if `hardened` flag is also enabled.
 Patch Makefile to allow core dump on SIGABRT signal on hardened systems or when debug mode is requested (append a `-DSSP_SMASH_DUMPS_CORE` option to the compiler flags when building an SSP source).